Git

 Click Save.

-Return to your terminal window and verify your configuration and username by entering the following command:
+Return to your terminal window and verify your configuration and username by entering the following command: ssh -T git@bitbucket.org

 The command message tells you which of your Bitbucket accounts can log in with that key.

-If you get an error message with
+If you get an error message with Permission denied (publickey)

-, check the Troubleshoot SSH issues page for help.
+, check the page for help.